top of page

 The noun 'presage' has its origins in Latin, specifically from the word 'praesagium.'
 This Latin term is formed from two components: 'prae,' meaning 'before,' and 'sagium,' derived from 'sagire,' which means 'to perceive keenly' or 'to sense.'
 'Praesagium' originally referred to the act of perceiving or sensing something beforehand, often through signs, omens, or other indications.
 As the English language evolved, 'presage' emerged to describe these forewarnings or indications of future events, typically associated with a sense of warning or anticipation.
 Therefore, when we use the term 'presage' today, we evoke its Latin origins, highlighting its historical connection to perceiving and foretelling future occurrences through signs and omens.

-Find the meaning of presage
+Quiz: Find the meaning of the noun presage:

 Try Again!